Steps for How to Start a Thrift Store the Right Way!

 Step 4: Create a Marketing Structure

 By purchasing clothing direct from people, you cut out the middleman and set your business up to make huge profits.
 Even if you sold your clothing for an average of say $2.00 an item, you are making a huge profit margin.
-As you are picking up the clothing you are should also collect email addresses and phone numbers.
+As you are picking up the clothing, you should also collect email addresses and phone numbers.
 This is your start of a marketing base to send weekly emails in order to drive business.

 Thrift stores are profitable, but you can still have huge profit margins.
 If you do not plan a great marketing structure, then, even if you follow my previous instructions, your store will not make it.
 Word of mouth is the best marketing strategy.
 By using the purchasing strategy I mentioned above, you will get the word out fast.